Updates

 The Interface First

 You open pika.art and you get a prompt box.
 You type.
 You generate.
-That’s genuinely it โ€” no template library, no avatar panel, no six-step onboarding wizard.
+That’s it โ€” no template library, no avatar panel, no six-step onboarding wizard.
 It’s the most minimal interface I’ve tested across five platforms, and the minimalism is appropriate because Pika does one thing and knows it.

 The free account gave me 80 monthly credits on signup.
 I burned through most of them in about ten minutes figuring out how prompts work โ€” which is embarrassing in retrospect but also tells you everything you need to know about the free plan.
 It’s a tasting menu, not a meal.